altenia/repomigrated-ecolearnia/artifacts/docs/domain_model_schemas.md

 ## ContentItem ##
 A content is a self-contained information that can be rendered by a UI component.
-When the contains variables in the template not assigned in the data / input properties, then it is called PartialContent (or AbstractContent)
+When the contains variables in the template not assigned in the data / input properties, then it is called PartialContent (or AbstractContent).

+The ContentItem's body is comprised of the follosing sections:
+- models: includes all domain data that is required to render a content.
+- presenters: includes declaration of presentation methods of the models.
+- processFlow: includes any other processing, e.g. randomizing certain data in the model.
+- policy: includes assessment policy parameters, e.g. allowed number of attempts.
+- submissionEval: includes specification for submission evaluation.
+Defines which engine should evaluate the submission.

+Note that it is possible for presenters to include configuration, but it is suggested to use model to define all data that can be used by other sections.
+For example the submissionEval can use model's data to calculate the correct value in case or simple arithmetics.

+* Whenever there is change in the JSON spec, make sure to update both the server schema and client model.

 The Content JSON Spec